willy-vvu/Weather/README.md

 ## Graphical Weather

-I went above and beyond on this assignment, breaking free of the typical 2D graphics of p5.js with some low-level WebGL shader code for some nature-inspired effects.
+For this assignment, I went beyond the 2D graphics of p5.js with some low-level WebGL shader code for nature-inspired effects.
 From water ripples to drifting clouds to light rays, each graphical nuance is packed with information: wind direction, cloud cover, even moon phase.
-Plus, a hourly forecast as animated slices of space.
+Plus, an hourly forecast is depicted as animated slices of space.

 [View in Browser](https://willy-vvu.github.io/Weather/Graphics/)